 The Final Stretch on Bowan Mountain

-I found a dry spot higher on the ridge and knew it’d be the better option.
-So I went to the notch and ended up topping out at 6500′, 100′ higher.
-The incredible sight of McGregor Mountain soon appeared behind the ridgeline.
+I found a dry spot higher on the ridge and knew it was the better option.
+So I reached the notch at 6500′, 100′ higher.
+Right then, the incredible sight of McGregor Mountain soon appeared behind the ridgeline.

 After rounding the buttress, I entered the broad gully through loose rocks and slabs.
-En route was two more gullies, which I bypassed te second one atop the east ridge.
-Then the rest was via ledges behind the snow on the north side.
+En route were two more gullies, and I bypassed the second one atop the east ridge.
+The final stretch went through ledges on the north side past the snow.

 See more trip photos here.

-It was the closest I’d seen McGregor Mountain, and it was gratifying.
-That trip was logistically elaborate without views on top.
-Then I turned and saw the next day’s goals to the east and knew it’d be another long day.
+It was the closest I’d seen McGregor Mountain from another mountain, and it was gratifying.
+But that trip was logistically elaborate without views on top.
+I turned to the next day’s goals to the east and knew it’d be another long day.

 McAlester Mountain and West Level Peak looked much farther and less distinct.
 Everything inside the national park was visible, it seemed.
 Then came the unexpected and stunning view of Lake Chelan just south of Stehekin.